brunjustine/docker-compose/README.md

 $ docker-compose up

-#### Instructions :
+#### Descriptions :

-In this exercise you are going to set up a development stack infrastructure.
-This means that you will configure a container as a platform for testing your code, and you will develop your code somewhere else (e.g. your laptop or another container).
+Set up a development stack infrastructure.
+Configure a container as a platform for testing my code, and develop my code somewhere else (e.g. my laptop or another container).

 Brun Justine 2020